How to Pass Pilot Aptitude Tests in 2024

 Psychomotor – You need to have good psychomotor skills to operate any machinery, whether it be driving a car or flying a plane.
 You will be tested to see how quick your reflexes are as well as your hand-eye coordination.

-Aviation knowledge – If you are taking an advanced aptitude test like advanced COMPASS, then your aviation experience will definitely come in handy.
+Aviation knowledge – If you are taking an advanced COMPASS pilot aptitude test, then your aviation experience will definitely come in handy.
 If you are just training to be a pilot, now is the time to test your aviation knowledge before the final exam.

 There are, of course, other cognitive skills needed to become a pilot, as well as the obvious practical skills you might already have acquired.